 Perch react rather strongly to different weather patterns and if you are fishing in the wrong conditions, catching them can be quite difficult.
 In order to help you catch more perch and optimize your precious fishing time, I wrote this article on the best weather for perch fishing.

 Perch fishing can be absolutely brilliant on overcast days, with mild temperatures, and a slowly falling barometric pressure.
 Additionally, if there are southern winds and a light drizzle present, chances are good that you will catch a lot of perch.
-On the other hand, clear skies, high pressure, and colder temperatures are the worst conditions for perch.

 Continue reading this article if you want to know more about the perfect weather for targeting perch.